 Brief History of The Traditional European Breakfast

-Traditional European breakfast foods have changed a lot over the course of history, from the Greek and Roman breakfast foods to modern dishes such as crepes, rich breads and jams and much more.
+Traditional European breakfast foods have changed a lot over the course of history, from the Greek and Roman breakfast foods to modern dishes such as crepes, rich breads and quality jams and much more.

-Greek and Roman Breakfast
+History of Greek and Roman Breakfast

 Greek and Roman breakfast dishes weren’t as common as eating breakfast is today, as it wasn’t eaten necessarily everyday and not by all people.
 Neolithic peoples would often eat little more than a simple porridge of ground grains.